nerfstudio-project/viser/main/_sources/embedded_visualizations.rst.txt

 ----------------------------

-You can export static or dynamic 3D data from a Viser scene using the scene serializer. :func:`ViserServer.get_scene_serializer` returns a serializer object that can serialize the current scene state to a binary format.
+You can export static or dynamic 3D data from a Viser scene using the scene serializer. :meth:`ViserServer.get_scene_serializer` returns a serializer object that can serialize the current scene state to a binary format.

 Static Scene Export
 ~~~~~~~~~~~~~~~~~~~

-For static 3D visualizations, use the following code to save the scene state:
+For static 3D visualizations, :meth:`StateSerializer.serialize` can be used to
+save the scene state:

 .. code-block:: python